What Safe Sex Really Means — and How to Practice It

 Dental dams can help prevent the spread of STIs during oral-vaginal or oral-anal sex.
 They are most useful in preventing infections spread through fluid exchanges but not as useful in protecting against skin-based infections like herpes or HPV.

-If you don’t know where to buy a dental dam, you can make one out of a condom by cutting off both ends so the condom appears like a tube.
+If you don’t have access to a dental dam, you can make one out of a condom by cutting off both ends so the condom appears like a tube.
 Then cut vertically down one side, so you have a flat piece of material to place over the vagina or anus.

 Contraceptives